Hedvig Elisabeth Charlotte of Holstein-Gottorp: Royal Duchess

-She participated in the amateur theatre which were an important part at the royal court at the reign of Gustav III, both as an actress and as a dancer.
+She participated in the amateur theatre which were an important part at the royal court during the reign of Gustav III, both as an actress and as a dancer.
 Her dancing was seen as scandalous by some, as ballet dancers were during this age regarded as prostitutes.
 After being subjected to criticism that she and Princess Sophia Albertina distracted the King from the affairs of state by pursuit of pleasure, she retired from the stage in 1783.

 Her marriage was distant and both she and her spouse had extramarital affairs.
 Charles paid more attention to his lovers than to her: at the time of their marriage, he was in the middle of his relationship with Augusta von Fersen.
 Her intimate friendship with Countess Sophie von Fersen inspired rumors of bisexuality which, true or not, were repeated throughout her time as royal Duchess, by both Francisco de Miranda in 1786 and later by Frederica of Baden.
 From 1783, she had a long term relationship with Count Carl Piper, whom she herself referred to as her lover in her secret correspondence to Sophie von Fersen.

-Among her alleged lovers was Count Axel von Fersen, alleged lover of Marie Antoinette.
+Among her alleged lovers was Count Axel von Fersen, alleged lover of Marie Antoinette, and Sophie von Fersen's brother.
 It is not known when her affair with Axel von Fersen occurred; it is only known that she wished to resume it when Fersen returned to Sweden after the death of Marie Antoinette and that Fersen refused to do so.
 It has been suggested that this was merely a temporary affair which occurred during the stay of the royal court at Gripsholm Castle in the summer of 1784.
 She also had a relationship with Axel von Fersen's younger brother, Count Fabian von Fersen Her affair with Fabian von Fersen is assumed to have started in the late 1780s was discontinued with the marriage of von Fersen in 1797.
 It was rumored at the time that the pregnancy, which ended in a miscarriage in 1792 (and which was referred by Hedvig Elisabeth Charlotte as her first real pregnancy), was caused by Fabian von Fersen.
 The rumors of her extramarital affairs were given a lot of attention during her second pregnancy in 1797, which produced a stillborn daughter.
 The next year (1798) she gave birth a son who lived only six days.
 Ultimately, she was unable to have living children.